rackspace-cookbooks/elkstack/README.md

 logstash, however.
 You will have to restart elasticsearch after the initial bootstrap.

+- You may want to consider adjusting `node['elasticsearch']['discovery']['search_query']` if you are sharing one cluster among multiple environments.
+Just put a chef search in that attribute and this will use that search instead of one scoped to chef environments.

 - The agent recipe requires a pre-generated SSL key and certificate with something like `openssl req -x509 -newkey rsa:2048 -keyout lumberjack.key -out lumberjack.crt -nodes -days 1000`.
 This key and certificate data should be